UAE 'actively monitoring' coloured food items after US bans red dye used in candies, cakes

 The ban by FDA on the Red No 3 dye in food items comes more than three decades after it was barred in cosmetics

-The UAE is stepping up its vigilance on food safety by "actively monitoring" food products, particularly those containing colour additives.
+The UAE is stepping up its vigilance on food safety by "actively monitoring" products, particularly those containing colour additives, authorities said on Thursday.

 This comes after the US on Wednesday banned the use of a synthetic food dye that gives some candies, snacks, fruit products, cakes and certain oral medications a cherry-red colour, following evidence that the dye causes cancer in laboratory rats.

-The Food and Drug Administration's ban on Red No. 3 dye in food items comes more than three decades after it was barred in cosmetics.
-The dye is currently used in nearly 3,000 food products in the United States.
+The Food and Drug Administration's ban on Red No. 3 dye in food items comes more than three decades after it was prohibited for use in cosmetics.
+The dye is currently used in nearly 3,000 food products in the US.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.